José Aldo: Background

 José Aldo was born on 9 September 1986, in Manaus, Brazil.
-As an infant, Aldo was dropped onto a barbecue, leaving a permanent scar on the left side of his face.
+As an infant, a crib he was in was thrown onto a barbecue, leaving a permanent scar on the left side of his face.
 Throughout his teen years, he was keen on football and wanted to become a professional.
 His aspirations were supported by his father.
 But Aldo grew tired of getting beaten up in fights on the street, thus starting to train capoeira to learn ways to defend himself better in brawls.
 Aldo used to train capoeira on the streets after the classes, once gaining attention of a Brazilian jiu-jitsu trainer.
 He invited Aldo to try one session of jiu-jitsu and after the session, Aldo decided to leave capoeira to start training jiu-jitsu.
 At the age of 17, Aldo moved from Manaus to Rio de Janeiro having only his clothes with him and determination to train mixed martial arts there until he achieved something in the sport.
 He is a teammate and training partner of former UFC Bantamweight champion Renan Barão at Nova União.